rust-lang/book/second-edition/nostarch/chapter13.md

 iterator will return `u32` values.
 Again, don’t worry about associated types yet, we’ll cover them in Chapter 19.

-We want our iterator to add one to the current state, so we initialized `count` to 0 so it would return 1 first.
+We want our iterator to add 1 to the current state, so we initialized `count` to 0 so it would return 1 first.
 If the value of `count` is less than 6, `next` will return the current value wrapped in `Some`, but if `count` is 6 or higher, our iterator will return `None`.